gustofied/P2Engine/README.md

 The framework is located in the `p2engine/` directory, with setup instructions and full documentation in `p2engine/README.md`.

+I wrote an article.
 Read the [full backstory, vision, and technical deep-dive](https://www.adamsioud.com/projects/p2engine.html) to understand the motivation and design philosophy behind P2Engine.

 [Section 1](#section-1) • [Section 2](#section-2) • [Section 3](#section-3) • [Section 4](#section-4)

 ---

+## Section 1

 _Click any demo below for a full video demonstration_